roggc/react-19-rsc/Readme.md

 npm i

-## run the project (two-steps)
+## run the project

-node scripts/build.js && node --conditions react-server server/server.js
+npm run build-and-start

 ## visit localhost:3000 on the browser